Super $q$-Howe duality and web categories: Generalization to webs for gl(N|M)

 \begin{prop} There is an equivalence of categories

-\end{prop} \begin{proof} Lemma~\ref{lem-ideal} shows that the sorted web category $\MNw$, in which webs have $m$ green and $n$ red boundary points both on the bottom and on the top, is equivalent to $\End_{\Usu}(\bV_q^{\bullet}(\C_q^{m|n}\otimes \C_q^{N|M}))$, considered as a category.
-Via the $\Usd$-weight space decomposition in part (b) of Theorem~\ref{thm-supersuperHowe}, $\MNw$ gives a presentation of the morphism spaces in $\RepMNs$ between objects of the form
+\end{prop} \begin{proof} \fullref{lem-ideal} shows that the sorted web category $\MNw$, in which webs have $m$ green and $n$ red boundary points both on the bottom and on the top, is equivalent to $\End_{\Usu}(\bV_q^{\bullet}(\C_q^{m|n}\otimes \C_q^{N|M}))$, considered as a category.
+Via the $\Usd$-weight space decomposition in part (b) of \fullref{thm-supersuperHowe}, $\MNw$ gives a presentation of the morphism spaces in $\RepMNs$ between objects of the form

 Any object in $\RepMNs$ is a formal sum of such objects, for suitable $m,n\in \Z_{\geq 0}$, and the conclusion follows. \end{proof}